 One of the best things to come out of all this are local people coming together, neighbours, community.
 I hope these are things that last and can help us make a better future.

 A sense of togetherness in the borough

 Residents are generally positive about Waltham Forest as a place to live and are proud to call Waltham Forest their home.
 There is a sense of togetherness in the borough, with 65% feeling they belong to their neighbourhood.

-During the lockdown, residents shared that they felt supported by one another, wanted to help others and to collaborate as a community.
+During the lockdown, residents shared that they felt supported by one another, and wanted to help others and collaborate as a community.
 Residents have shown a strong desire to be more involved with their communities and to take part in civic action.
 We saw an amazing response to our request for volunteers during lockdown, with more than 4,000 volunteers registered to help and serve others within our communities.

 Unexpected positive outcomes